mystique09/void/README.md

 - SQLx

 ## Getting Started
-The bot is made in Rust.
+The bot is made with Rust.

 ### Prerequisites
 - Rust/Cargo - Make sure you have rust installed in your system. [installation](https://rust-lang.org/tools/install)